 The pea leaf weevil is a slender greyish-brown insect measuring approximately 5 mm in length (Fig. 1, Left image).
 Pea leaf weevil resembles the sweet clover weevil (Sitona cylindricollis) but the former is distinguished by three light-coloured stripes extending length-wise down thorax and sometimes the abdomen.
 All species of Sitona, including the pea leaf weevil, have a short snout.

-Adults will feed upon the leaf margins and growing points of legume seedlings (alfalfa, clover, dry beans, faba beans, peas) and produce a characteristic, scalloped (notched) edge.
-Females lay 1000 to 1500 eggs in the soil either near or on developing pea or faba bean plants from May to June.
+Adults will feed upon the leaf margins and growing points of legume seedlings (alfalfa, clover, dry beans, faba beans, peas) and produce a characteristic, scalloped (notched) edge (Fig. 2).
+Females lay their eggs in the soil either near or on developing pea or faba bean plants from May to June.